iamromulan/cellular-modem-wiki/fibocom/backup_xqcn.md

 WIP

-# Backup factory firmware with Qpst
+# Backup factory firmware with QPST

 > Open Qpst Configuration and use the AutoAdd function to autoconnect to proper serial port (COM6) AutoAdd DEADD00D sn 4ec33ae0 [DIAGnostic].
 Just ignore the other ports: (COM3) USB NMEA, (COM4) USB Modem, (COM5) AT.
 (Select Ports tab > Add New Port > (Show serial and USB/QC diagnostic port only: NO)).